White Cheddar Mac and Cheese

 ingredients for the recipe.

-Boil the pasta to al dente in a large pot following package instructions.
 While the pasta boils, combine the cornstarch, flour, garlic powder, ground mustard, salt, and pepper in a small bowl.

 the seasonings, butter, and milk being added to the pan.

 Melt the butter in a large saucepan over medium heat.
-Add the flour mixture and stir for a minute or so until smooth.
+Add the seasoned flour mixture and stir for a minute or so until smooth.
 This creates a roux that thickens the sauce.

 Slowly add the milk while whisking continuously.
 There should be no lumps.
 If lumps form, stop adding the milk and whisk to remove them before adding the rest of the milk.